Mfrozzz/product-go-frontend/README.md

 ## <span id="features">Features ✨</span>

 - **Authentication:** Register, login, and JWT-based session management.
-- **Role-based access:** Admin and user roles, with admin-only features.
+- **Role-based access:** Profiles include super_admin, admin, and user, each with exclusive functionalities.
+The super_admin has full access to the system, including administrator management.
 - **Product management:** List, create, update, and delete products.
 - **User management:** View and update user profile, admin can manage users.
 - **Pagination and search:** For products and users.
 - **Responsive UI:** Built with Angular and modern CSS.
 - **Error handling:** Friendly messages for API and validation errors.

+> **Note:** The super_admin role includes all admin permissions and can also promote/dismiss other admins and access advanced management features.

 ---